-Qualification: A level

-Exam board: Cambridge (9696 AX)

-Head of Department: Mr E Morris
+Qualification: A Level Exam board: Cambridge (9696 AX) Head of Department: Mr E Morris Email: ewm@forest.org.uk

-Email: ewm@forest.org.uk

 What is Geography?
-This International A level builds upon the Geographical knowledge and skills you mastered at GCSE.
-It is academically challenging, highly sought after by universities and your future employers.
-Geography enables you to bridge your science subjects with Humanities, and if you choose to study Humanities, it can offer you a grounding in science/numerical skills.
+Geography explains our dynamic planet and rapidly changing world.
+This International A Level builds upon the Geographical knowledge and skills you mastered at GCSE.
+Geography is academically challenging and highly sought after by universities and future employers.
+Geography enables you to bridge your Science subjects with Humanities, and if you choose to study Humanities, it can offer you a grounding in Science and numeracy skills.
 The range of progressive and contemporary areas of study will provide a stimulating two years which look at up-to-date issues across a broad range of the world's regions and landscapes.
-It will enable you to use GIS applications and develop your numerical skills with confidence.

-Crucially, the Geography A Level enables you to develop your skills of evaluation and synthesis to help you articulate your Geographical knowledge and understanding in a carefully crafted way.
+It will enable you to use and develop your numerical skills with confidence.
+Crucially, the Geography A Level enables you to develop your evaluation and synthesis skills to help you articulate your Geographical knowledge and understanding in a carefully crafted way.
 This in turn develops your ability to demonstrate higher level critical thinking and analysis of a range of global issues.
 Furthermore, there are some fieldwork opportunities across the course designed to advance your case study skills and your understanding of broader issues and current affairs.